 You are here

+The distinctive Christian Ministry major at Kansas Wesleyan University prepares students for full-time ministry in an environment that encourages the interaction of faith and learning.
+It combines a practical, in-the-field internship experience under the guidance of mentors in full-time ministry.
+A unique aspect of the Christian Ministry major is that students will be given the chance to tailor their learning experience to focus on areas of counseling, church administration or Christian education.
 The Church is looking for those who can take their call and turn it into a journey of faith.
 At Kansas Wesleyan University, you will prepare for a ministry career in an environment intentionally designed to promote the interaction of faith and learning.
 You will be challenged, stretched and inspired in a contex that supports your calling.

 - Religion and Philosophy

 Campus Ministries at KWU

 The university has a vibrant campus ministry program, including Tuesday Night Alive weekly worship, student-led bible studies, Fellowship of Christian Athletes and a new Upper Room Ministries young adult discipleship program, Journey to the Table, which give our Christian Ministry students opportunities to grow in their faith, learn leadership skills by assisting with the programs, and learn important skills in guiding others on their faith journeys.